9 Tips for Keeping Your Internet Usage Private

 Every single minute, 639,800 gigabytes of information is transmitted around the ‘Net: 47,000 apps are downloaded, Google handles more than two million searches, and 100,000 bon mots, adverts, and assorted logorrhea appear on Twitter in the form of tweets.
 The information superhighway’s expanding exponentially, and new batches of data are ready to go tearing down the lanes as soon as they’re laid.

 Of course, not all this sharing is funny cat videos or hipster-fied pics of your niece’s lunch.
 In that same “Internet minute,” twenty people find they’ve become the victims of identity theft.
 Countless more, however, are victims of a far more insidious sort of theft: data mining.
-Depending on the browser and services you use, your every click, website visit, and online purchase can be collected, analyzed and used to create a profile that’s readily sold off to advertisers and government agencies.
+Depending on the browser and services you use, your every click, website review, and online purchase can be collected, analyzed and used to create a profile that’s readily sold off to advertisers and government agencies.
 A quick visit to a gardening website could mean ads for heirloom tomato seeds are in your Facebook future; buying a bingo bag for your sweet old aunt Mildred could lead to unlooked-for AARP adverts in your mailbox.

 And that’s just the tip of the information iceberg.
 The same profile that notes your love of ‘80s rock and romantic movies often also contains less frivolous information such as your home address, phone number, and even your social security number.
+If you’re looking to set up a website and you also register a domain, your personal info is readily visible in Whois search results unless you pay to protect it.

 Download this infographic.